 Going public is a significant milestone for any fast-growing business.
 Preparing for an IPO can often be a long and complicated process, but having the right tools in place to support the process can be immensely helpful.

 In fact in 2020, 70% of technology IPOs in US run on NetSuite:

 Check out these 7 ways NetSuite can help your company raise the odds of IPO success.

 1. Get a solid financial foundation in order

 When planning on making an IPO it is essential to have a strong and comprehensive financial foundation in place before starting the process.
 Choosing a unified business platform is recommendable since the use of several separate systems may become more costly and require a lot of manual work down the road.
-Regulatory requirements will also prohibit the company from changing any financial systems during the IPO process and the year following it.
+Regulatory requirements can also prohibit the company from changing any financial systems during the IPO process and the year following it (note that requirements may vary in different countries).
 A company which does not have a system in place that provides appropriate and real-time access to critical financial data will have a harder time succeeding with their IPO.

 Companies looking to go public must be prepared to provide three years of audited financial data, which requires a system capable of providing that.

 - sufficient market capitalization